Nilay Kartaltepe

 Nilay Kartaltepe (born 13 January 1979 in Bakırköy, Istanbul) is a former Turkish professional basketball player who played for a number of teams in the Turkish Basketball Super League throughout her career.
-After her retirement as a player, she was assigned as the Director of Women's National Teams of the Turkish Basketball Federation.
+After her retirement as a player, she was named Director of Women's National Teams of the Turkish Basketball Federation.

 International career

 She was a member of the national team, which won the gold medal at the 2005 Mediterranean Games in Almería, Spain and the silver medal at EuroBasket 2011 in Poland.